Electromagnetic surface wave propagation in a metallic wire and the Lambert $W$ function: The solution in terms of the Lambert function

-Unbeknownst to Sommerfeld, the solution of (\ref{eq:ulnuv}) is ``simply'' given in terms of the Lambert $W$ function!
-This is not really helpful unless you have a procedure to compute $W(v)$---exactly what Sommerfeld devised with his iterative method described in Sec.~\ref{sec:iterative}.
-By comparing Figs.~\ref{fig:xlnxa} and \ref{fig:LambW} and noting that the two are connected by the relationship $z=\ln{x}$ one can easily conclude that the leftmost solution of (\ref{eq:xlnxa}) corresponds to $\exp[W_{-1}(a)]$, while the righmost solution corresponds to $\exp[W_{0}(a)]$.
+Unbeknownst to Sommerfeld, the solution of Eq.~(\ref{eq:ulnuv}) is ``simply'' given in terms of the Lambert $W$ function.
+This is not really helpful unless one has a procedure to compute $W(v)$---exactly what Sommerfeld devised with his iterative method.
+By comparing Figs.~\ref{fig:xlnxa} and \ref{fig:LambW} and noting that the two are connected by the relationship $z=\ln{x}$ one can easily conclude that the leftmost solution of Eq.~(\ref{eq:xlnxa}) corresponds to $\exp[W_{-1}(a)]$, while the righmost solution corresponds to $\exp[W_{0}(a)]$.
 In the software package Mathematica,\cite{Wolfram2018} one can calculate $W_{0}(z)$ with the command \verb#ProductLog[z]#, while the calculation of $W_{-1}(z)$ is achieved with the command \verb#ProductLog[1,z]#.
-When we insert $v = -7.181 \times 10^{-7}(1+i)$ (see (\ref{eq:v})) into (\ref{eq:elne}) we obtain, using Mathematica, the solution
+When we insert $v = -7.181 \times 10^{-7}(1+i)$ (see Eq.~(\ref{eq:v})) into Eq.~(\ref{eq:elne}) we obtain, using Mathematica, the solution